SynthiaAtieno/Blood_Donantion_App/README.md

 In order to get the app running yourself, you need to:

 1. clone this project
 2. Import the project into Android Studio
 3. Connect the android device with USB or just use your emulator
 4. In Android Studio, click on the "Run" button.
+5. Don't forget to add your email and password on the util class, Ensure the emails are real for the JavaMailApi to work

 ## Libraries